littlexbeex/littlexbeex/README.md

 This repo is a retrospective log.
 The original files, firmware, and source code are long gone — but the lessons and mindset still shape how I approach engineering today.

 #systems #embedded #earlyproject

+# 👾 Welcome to my world — Weng

+I’m the kind of guy who configures pfSense before brushing his teeth.
+曾經為了一個小 bug debug 到凌晨三點，也曾在夢裡夢到 Linux log。

+🧠 Interests:
+- System architecture and network design
+- AI model optimization & Edge AI deployment
+- Linux server tinkering
+- Cybersecurity and "breaking to learn" mindset

+💼 Mission:
+To bridge robust system infrastructure with cutting-edge AI applications,
+and to prove that even the most unconventional minds can change the game.

+---

+> "I’m not here to be normal.
+I’m here to be **inevitable**."
+> — 也許是我自己說的 😏

+📫 Contact: [q85028502@gmail.com]